tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

-# 8 - Passing Params
+# 8 - Passing Params in express

 ## I. Get Started
 - Duplicate the entire **first-routing-app** folder and re-name the copy to **router-app-passing-params**